architkwatra/industrial-energy-battery-site/README.md

 ### `npm install` command installs all the necessary modules needed for the project
 <br />

-For starting the server individually, user can run use the below command
-### `npm start` command runs the server on `localhost:8080`

 <br />

 Below are a few screenshots showing how the UI looks with different options chosen for the industrial battery